jutkko/zfaff/README.md

 likely fall into (not limited to)

 1. The transition to an electric future.
 This can be broken down to
-    - Electic vehicles and automous driving
+    - Electric vehicles and autonomous driving
     - Power storage and power generation from the sun
     - Electricity consumption growing by a factor of 10
 1. Companies who benefit from the booming of China, a more integrated with the whole world China.